ekas/date-range-pickers-case-study/README.md

 Also, even if libraries are as per industry standards, does it fit the user's needs or not.

 ## Inpirations
- - I have always been inspired by how Airbnb has captured the tourism industry worldwide.
+ - We have always been inspired by how Airbnb has captured the tourism industry worldwide.
  - Would be curious to know that the first thing you see is a date picker to choose your holiday dates.
  You can see that the price sorts the list of hotels and hotels.
  - So, we wanted to analyze different UI designs around it to analyze the user-friendliness and usability.